 Gas due to one or a combination of the above, can be classified as one of the following groups:

-It should be noted that drilled gas will only be evident during the time taken to circulate out the cuttings from the porous formation.
+Note that drilled gas will only be evident during the time it takes to circulate out the cuttings from the porous formation.

-Connection gases are caused by the temporary reduction in effective total pressure of the mud column during a connection.
-This is due to pump shut down and the swabbing action of the pipe.
+Measuring Connection gases at the surface as a distinct increase above background gas as bottoms-up occurs after a connection.
+They are result from the temporary reduction in the effective total pressure of the mud column during a connection.
+This is due to pump shut down and the swabbing action of the drill pipe.

 Significant trip gas may indicate that a close to balance situation exists in the hole.